WHAT IS ELYSIUM?

 Ostensibly a new Adam, he is destined to return humanity to a higher multidimensional existence.
 How this happens is filled with intrigue, as is his shocking return to his earthly body.

 7. The Return is the seventh and last chronicle in the series where James, the narrator and protagonist, has re-emerged from Elysium’s Passage as he readjusts to life in the third dimension.
-Many of the events experienced in the previous novels are tied together in an exciting, fast-moving, action-packed narrative over several countries.
+Many of the events from the previous novels are woven into an exciting, fast-moving, action-packed narrative spanning several countries.

 At first, it seems all memories have been lost, with his fall guy’s brain not being aware of what happened to him while in his coma.
 As a consequence, it takes a while for him to be convinced he had been out of his earthly body for almost a year.

-Through some rather unexpected events and evidence, along with his girlfriend’s urging, he is brought to an awareness of much of what occurred.
+Through some rather unexpected events and evidence, along with his girlfriend’s urging, he comes to understand much of what occurred.
 It takes a while for his mind to catch up with the changes made in his heart during his stay in the alternate realm.
-But after experiencing several harsh realities, he discovers what he became within while out of his body.
+But after experiencing several harsh realities, he discovers what he became while out of his body.
 Gradually, he comes to understand the many challenges that lie ahead for him in fulfilling his future mission on Earth.

-This book is filled with adventure, romance and personal intrigue that ties together all six previous narratives of the Elysium’s Passage series.
+This book is filled with adventure, romance, and personal intrigue that tie together all six previous narratives in the Elysium’s Passage series.

 READER REVIEWS